jurbanek/powerpan/README.md

   - Other cmdlets do not yet have native Panorama support
 - PowerShell Support
   - Windows PowerShell 5.1
-  - PowerShell 7.2 LTS (as of 2023-04-05 have not tested Linux/Mac yet)
+  - PowerShell 7.2 LTS (works on Windows, as of 2023-04-05 have not tested Linux/Mac yet)
-  - Other versions will likely work, but these will be tested
+  - Other versions will likely work, but will not be tested explicitly

 ## Status